 | Packaging & Loading | 20% | ISTA-compliant drop-tested packaging | Pre-shipment inspection (PSI) reports |

-Relevant Standards & References
+Standards and Verification References

 Ensure your supplier adheres to recognized international standards to guarantee product safety, durability, and compliance.